top of page

 83254075_205485697241816_190371337718931

-The National Trust has listed Glenlee for its significant Early Settler History and Aboriginal Cultural Heritage.
-Well-preserved evidence of Aboriginal life on the site is also listed on the Aboriginal Heritage Information Management System.
+Listed by the National Trust for its significant Early Settler History and Aboriginal Cultural Heritage, it contains well-preserved evidence of Aboriginal life on the site and is also listed on the Aboriginal Heritage Information Management System.

-Over its 110-year history Glenlee has become home to a wide range of native wildlife including Swamp Wallabies, Echidna, Powerful Owl, Eastern Osprey.
-A significant number of endangered species forage and nest amongst the 80-100-year old trees and their understory.
+Over its 111-year history, Glenlee has remained home to a wide range of native wildlife including the Swamp Wallaby, Echidna, Powerful Owl and Eastern Osprey.
+A significant number of endangered species forage and nest amongst the 80- to 100-year-old trees and their understorey.

 bottom of page